rlugojr/linkurious-enterprise-manual/Getting-Started/Installing.md

 4. If you need to change the URL of Neo4j or specify a user/password, edit the configuration file with your favorite editor.
 When adding a user/password, remember to put these strings between quotes (`"`).

-5. You your deployment is security critical, please make sure that you are not running Linkurious with a `root` account.
+5. If your deployment is security critical, please make sure that you are not running Linkurious with a `root` account.

 6. Start Linkurious: `>./start.sh`.
 Example output:
 ```Text